Structure in Communication Complexity and Constant-Cost Complexity Classes: Probabilistic Communication Models

-The communication problems in $\Pcc^\EQ$ are highly structured as they are linear combinations of a few blocky matrices.
-On the other hand, the only known example in $\BPP \setminus \Pcc^\EQ$ is the \textsc{integer inner product}, which has a low-dimensional geometric representation (i.e. bounded sign-rank) and enjoys nice structural properties.
 All these known examples contain large monochromatic rectangles.
 Does every Boolean matrix with an efficient randomized communication protocol contain a large monochromatic rectangle?
-More specifically, G\"o\"os, Kamath, Pitassi, and Watson~\cite{goos2019query} asked the following question. \begin{question} Is it the case that for every family of $n$-bit communication problems $F_n$ in $\BPP$, there exists $c>0$ such that $\rect(F_n) \geq 2^{-c (\log n)^c}$? \end{question} By \cref{thm:IW}, a negative answer to \cref{q:BPP_large_rect} would imply that $\BPP\not\subseteq \Pcc^{\NP}$, a relation that remains unknown. \begin{conjecture} $\BPP\not\subseteq \Pcc^{\NP}$. \end{conjecture} Independently from~\cite{goos2019query}, and also motivated by \cref{conj:bppvsPNP}, \cite{chattopadhyay2019equality} asked whether there exists a $c>0$ such that every communication problem $F$ satisfies $\rect(F)\geq 2^{-c\Rcc(F)^c}$.
+More specifically, G\"o\"os, Kamath, Pitassi, and Watson~\cite{goos2019query} asked the following question. \begin{question} Is it the case that for every family of $n$-bit communication problems $F_n$ in $\BPP$, there exists $c>0$ such that $\rect(F_n) \geq 2^{-c (\log n)^c}$? \end{question} By \cref{thm:IW}, a negative answer to \cref{q:BPP_large_rect} would imply that $\BPP\not\subseteq \Pcc^{\NP}$, a relation that remains unknown. \begin{conjecture} $\BPP\not\subseteq \Pcc^{\NP}$. \end{conjecture} Independently of~\cite{goos2019query}, and also motivated by \cref{conj:bppvsPNP}, \cite{chattopadhyay2019equality} asked whether there exists a $c>0$ such that every communication problem $F$ satisfies $\rect(F)\geq 2^{-c\Rcc(F)^c}$.
 In fact, we do not know whether there is a uniform lower bound on $\rect(F)$ depending only on $\Rcc(F)$.

 \begin{question}[{\cite{chattopadhyay2019equality,HHH23}}] Is there a function $\kappa:\N \rightarrow (0,1)$ such that $\rect(F)\geq \kappa(\Rcc(F))$? \end{question}

 As we shall see in \cref{thm:monochromaticSignRank}, a negative answer to \cref{q:uniformrectangle} would imply that $\BPP_0 \not\subseteq \UPP_0$, which is currently unknown.